Simmotipo/pkgproxy/README.md

 # pkgproxy
 Utility to use Docker to download packages for a target OS, and (optionally) SCP them to a remote host that does not have internet access.
-(Largely vibecoded lol)
+(Largely vibecoded lol, bash scares me)

 Usage: pkgproxy --target=<distro> [options] <package1> [package2 ...]